Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Panagbenga Festival is a flower festival celebrated in Baguio every February.
 Panagbenga Festival was first held in the early 1990s as a celebration of Baguio’s abundant flower harvest and as a way to uplift the locals from the devastating 1990 earthquake that hit the city.

-The highlight of the month-long festivity are parades of intricate and vibrant floats decked with the best blooms from the flower farms of the Cordillera.
+The highlight of the month-long festivity is parades of intricate and vibrant floats decked with the best blooms from the flower farms of the Cordillera.

-Another attraction you can look forward to are the local street dancers garbed in brightly-colored flower costumes influenced by the many indigenous tribes around Baguio and the Cordillera Region.
+Another attraction you can look forward to is the local street dancers, garbed in brightly colored flower costumes influenced by the many indigenous tribes around Baguio and the Cordillera Region.

 In fact, the term “Panagbenga” means “season of blooming” in the language of the Kankanaey−one of the indigenous peoples of the Cordillera.